Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

 \subsubsection{Robust-constrained policy gradient}

-The optimisation of these policies is based on the RCMDP policy gradient \citep{Russel2020}, where distributional robustness is integrated into CMDPs.
+A first proposed approach to optimising these policies is based on an existing solution, namely the RCMDP policy gradient \citep{Russel2020}, where distributional robustness is integrated into CMDPs.
+This is proposed for the Worst-case Escape CMDP but can optionally also be used for the Known-state CMDPs (see Algorithm \ref{alg: E4}).
 As \cite{Russel2020} note, one can incorporate the argmax over either the value function or the constraint-cost and they choose the value function; in $E^4$, safety is the main concern, and therefore robustness is incorporated by an argmax over the constraint-cost.
-The robust CMDP objective is solved by computing the saddle point of the Lagrangian,
+The robust CMDP objective is solved by computing the saddle point of the Lagrangian for a given budget $d$,

-where $\hat{M}_{\mathscr{S}}$ is an induced CMDP over $\mathscr{S} \subset \mathcal{S}$, $\mathcal{P}$ is the uncertainty set, and $P=\argmax_{P' \in \mathcal{P}} \hat{C}_{\pi_{\theta},P'}(s, T | \hat{M}_{\mathscr{S}})$.
-Substituting $f(\theta) = \hat{V}_{\pi_{\theta},P}(s | \hat{M}_{\mathscr{S}})$ and $g(\theta) = d - \hat{C}_{\pi_{\theta},P}(s, T| \hat{M}_{\mathscr{S}}) $, the aim is to find the policy $\pi_{\theta}$ such that the gradient is a null-vector; that is,
+where $\hat{M}_{\mathscr{S}}$ is an induced CMDP over $\mathscr{S} \subset \mathcal{S}$, $\mathcal{P}$ is the uncertainty set, and $P=\argmax_{P' \in \mathcal{P}} \hat{C}_{\pi_{\theta},P'}(s, T \vert \hat{M}_{\mathscr{S}})$.
+Substituting $f(\theta) = \hat{V}_{\pi_{\theta},P}(s \vert \hat{M}_{\mathscr{S}})$ and $g(\theta) = d - \hat{C}_{\pi_{\theta},P}(s, T\vert \hat{M}_{\mathscr{S}}) $, the aim is to find the policy $\pi_{\theta}$ such that the gradient is a null-vector; that is,

 and

 To optimise the above objective, sampling of limited-step trajectories is repeated for a large number of independent iterations starting from a randomly selected state in the subset of the state space over which the CMDP is induced (see Algorithm \ref{alg: optimisation}).
 Based on the large number of trajectories collected, one then performs gradient descent in $\lambda$ and gradient ascent in $\theta$.
 A benefit of this approach is scalability to a high number of parameters.